Metarealism: Background and definition

-Metarealism further gained traction after it became a subject of the House of Artists debate at an exhibition of the hyperrealists, where its utility was discussed as a new method of creation to overcome traditional realism.
+The movement gained wider attention after it became a topic of debate at a House of Artists exhibition of hyperrealists, where its potential as a new creative method—capable of moving beyond traditional realism—was discussed.

-Following postmodernism, metarealism has taken on a new meaning in philosophy.
-The bifurcation between real and not real, or mind-independent and mind-dependent, has come under sharp criticism following cross-disciplinary investigation.
-Thus, metarealism seeks to move past essentialist dualisms, instead establishing that there are various modalities in which something can be "real."
+Following postmodernism, metarealism also acquired significance in philosophy.
+The sharp division between the real and the non-real, or between mind-independent and mind-dependent existence, came under criticism through cross-disciplinary inquiry.
+Metarealism responds by moving past essentialist dualisms, arguing instead that there are multiple modes in which something can be considered "real."